nextflow-io/nextflow/docs/fusion.md

 #### NVMe storage

-The Fusion file system implements a lazy download and upload algorithm that runs in the background to transfer files in parallel to and from object storage into a container-local temporary folder.
-This means that the performance of the temporary folder inside the container (`/tmp` in a default setup) is key to achieving maximum performance.

-The temporary folder is used only as a temporary cache, so the size of the volume can be much lower than the actual needs of your pipeline processes.
-Fusion has a built-in garbage collector that constantly monitors remaining disk space on the temporary folder and immediately evicts old cached entries when necessary.

 The recommended setup to get maximum performance is to mount a NVMe disk as the temporary folder and run the pipeline with the {ref}`scratch <process-scratch>` directive set to `false` to also avoid stage-out transfer time.